jrremlinger/LC_ToxicOmega_Tools/README.md

 ---

 <details>
-  <summary><h3>GUI/HUD</h3></summary>
+  <summary><h3>Nearby</h3></summary>

-Toggles a GUI that displays useful information.
-Current coordinates, time of day, and godmode status will be displayed at the bottom.
-Listed along the top will be nearby items, enemies, traps, blast doors, and players.
-Using the "List" command with zero arguments after will enable the GUI but show items/enemies/etc from ANY distance instead nearby.
-Network ID is listed next to items and enemies.
-Terminal Code is listed next to traps and blast doors.
+Toggles the "List" commands GUI but a version that only shows items, traps, players, and enemies that are near you.

-Example: "GUI" will toggle the GUI.
+Example: "near" will toggle the nearby GUI.
 </details>

 ---